heoelri/adopac/labs/lab2/lab2.md

 ## 2.4 Adding Dependencies between Stages

-In our previous task we've mentioned that stages will be, by default, executed in the order they're defined in the YAML file.
+In our previous task we have mentioned that stages will be, by default, executed in the order they are defined in the YAML file.

 But there are more ways to control their behavior.
-In this task we're going to add dependencies to our stages.
+In this task we are going to add dependencies to our stages.

 Let's go back to our pipeline: